 Cameroon: Behold the Dreamers by Imbolo Mbue

 Colombia: Fiebre Tropical by Juliana Delgado Lopera

-Côte d'Ivoire: In the Company of Men by Véronique Tadjo, tr. by the author with the help of John Cullen
+Côte d'Ivoire: In the Company of Men by Véronique Tadjo, tr. the author with John Cullen

 Denmark: When Death Takes Something From You Give It Back by Naja Marie Aidt, tr.
 Denise Newman